simonprovost/scikit-longitudinal/docs/getting-started.md

     2. **Pin the Required Python Version:**
        ```bash
-       uv python pin cpython-3.9.21 # Or any other version you want as long as it fits Sklon requiements.
+       uv python pin cpython-3.10.16 # Or any other version you want as long as it fits Sklong requirements.
        ```

     3. **Lock Dependencies:**